0

 Where: Ditchling Common, Fragbarrow Lane BN6 8TP

-How to get here: It's about an hour on the train direct to Burgess Hill, then a five minute taxi ride
+How to get here: It's about an hour on the train direct to Burgess Hill, then a five-minute taxi ride

-One of the UK's more well-known vineyards, Ridgeview has been producing wine for over 25 years, winning awards along the way.
+One of the UK's more well-known vineyards, Ridgeview has been producing wine for over 25 years, winning multiple awards along the way.
 They run various tasting tours, including one with an all-Sussex cheeseboard.
-Their newly-opened Rows & Vines restaurant is an outdoor venue with heated, covered pavilions and an open-air roof terrace, serving up dishes of local produce designed to be paired with their sparkling wines.
+Their Rows & Vines restaurant is an outdoor venue with heated, covered pavilions and an open-air roof terrace, serving up dishes of local produce designed to be paired with their sparkling wines.

 Find them on Instagram: @ridgeviewwineuk

-Find them on Instagram: @terlingham_vineyard
+Find them on Instagram: @squerryes

 Tinwood vineyard english wine tourTinwood Estate